Lenya59/kuber/README.md

   type: NodePort
   ```

-When it done you can use:
+When it done you can do:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/Lenya59/kuber/master/deploy-nginx.yml
 ```

 Let's check our pods and realize that 4 replicas of nginx done))